Italian Wars: Aftermath

+Results

 The European balance of power changed significantly during the Italian Wars.
-The affirmation of French power in Italy around 1494 brought Austria and Spain to join an anti-French league that formed the "Habsburg ring" around France (Low Countries, Aragon, Castile, Empire) via dynastic marriages that eventually led to the large inheritance of Charles V. On the other hand, the last Italian war ended with the division of the Habsburg Empire between the Spanish and Austrian Habsburgs following the abdication of Charles V. Philip II of Spain was heir of the kingdoms held by Charles V in Spain, southern Italy, and South America.
+The affirmation of French power in Italy around 1494 brought Austria and Spain to join an anti-French league that formed the "Habsburg ring" around France (Low Countries, Aragon, Castile, Empire) via dynastic marriages that eventually led to the large inheritance of Charles V. On the other hand, the last Italian war ended with the division of the Habsburg empire between the Spanish and Austrian Habsburgs following the abdication of Charles V. Philip II of Spain was heir of the kingdoms held by Charles V in Spain, southern Italy, and the Americas.
 Ferdinand I was the successor of Charles V in the Holy Roman Empire extending from Germany to northern Italy and became suo jure king of the Habsburg monarchy.
 The Habsburg Netherlands and the Duchy of Milan were left in personal union to the king of Spain while continuing to be part of the Holy Roman Empire.

-The division of the empire of Charles V, along with the expansion of the French state over the Pas-de-Calais and the Three Bishoprics, was a positive result for France.
-However, the Habsburgs had gained a position of primacy in Europe and Italy at the expense of the French Valois.
-In fact, in order to achieve this defensive objective, France was forced to end opposition to Habsburg power and abandon its claims in Italy.
+The division of the Empire of Charles V, along with the capture of the Pale of Calais and the Three Bishoprics, was a positive result for France.
+However, the Habsburgs had gained a position of primacy in Italy at the expense of the French Valois.
+In return, France was forced to end opposition to Habsburg power and abandon its claims in Italy.
 Henry II also restored the Savoyard state to Emmanuel Philibert, who settled in Piedmont, and Corsica to the Republic of Genoa.
 For this reason, the conclusion of the Italian Wars for France is considered to be a mixed result.

-At the end of the wars, Italy was largely divided between viceroyalties of the Spanish Habsburgs in the south and formal fiefs of the Austrian Habsburgs in the north.
-The most significant Italian power left was the Papacy in central Italy, as it maintained major cultural and political influence during the Catholic Reformation.
+At the end of the wars, about half of Italy was ruled by the Spanish Habsburgs, including all of the south (Naples, Sicily, Sardinia) and the Duchy of Milan; the other half of Italy remained independent (although the north was largely formed by formal fiefs of the Austrian Habsburgs as part of the Holy Roman Empire).
+The most significant Italian power left was the papacy in central Italy, as it maintained major cultural and political influence during the Catholic Reformation.
 The Council of Trent, suspended during the war, was reconvened by the terms of the peace treaties and came to an end in 1563.